 Mark secured the discharge of a mother of two in extradition proceedings that considered a flawed interpretation provisions of the Children Act 1989 on appeal to the High Court.
 One of very few cases to be remitted to the magistrates’ court but allow for consideration of fresh evidence.

 Mark appeared in the High Court Family Division resisting a child’s permanent relocation to Spain on behalf of the mother after the father had previously abducted the child without written consent or the permission of the court.

-Mark appeared in a multi-handed appeal in the High Court against extradition for a £64 million international VAT carousel fraud with a section 2 argument requiring consideration of Zakzrewski in the light of Goluchowski and Alexander.
+Mark appeared in a multi-handed appeal in the High Court against extradition for a £64 million international VAT carousel fraud.
+One of the first High Court cases to consider impact of the Supreme Court’s decision in Goluchowski.

 D v Poland EWHC 2171 (Admin)

 Mark successfully appealed to the High Court against extradition for offences for possession of ammunition on the basis of Article 8 due to the short period of time remaining to be served following Chmura and Jesionowski.

 B v Poland EWHC 1639 (Admin)

 Mark successfully appealed to the High Court, arguing that it would be oppressive to extradite the Requested Person to Poland for offences in 1999 due to the passage of time, under section 14 of the Extradition Act 2003.